Introduction:

 .

-@Component public class GenericEventListener { @EventListener public void listenEvent(GenericEvent event) { System.out.println(event); } }
+public void listenEvent(GenericEvent event) {

 Now, let us publish few events and test.